DanWang1230/Traffic_Sign_Classifier/README.md

 As a last step, I normalized the image data so the data has mean zero and equal variance and the position of the image doesn't matter.

-To increase the accuracy of the validation set, I decided to change the arichitecture of the LeNet network from the lecture.
+To increase the accuracy of the validation set, I decided to change the architecture of the LeNet network from the lecture.

 #### 2. Model architecture

 A LeNet-5 architecture is chosen for this task.
-Using the original LeNet-5, I achieved a high accuracy on the training set but low accuracy on the validation set (around 0.89).
-To solve for the overfitting problem, I added dropout layers after the fully connected layers.
+Using the original LeNet-5, I achieved high accuracy on the training set but low accuracy on the validation set (around 0.89).
+To solve the overfitting problem, I added dropout layers after the fully connected layers.

 | Layer         		|     Description	        					|
 |:---------------------:|:---------------------------------------------:|